dbos-inc/dbos-demo-apps/bank/README.md

 DBOS Bank Demo App is a simplified bank application that uses [DBOS Transact](https://github.com/dbos-inc/dbos-sdk) as the backend framework.

-This demo shows authentication using [Keycloak](https://www.keycloak.org/), simple database operations using [Prisma](https://www.prisma.io), integration with an [Angular](https://angularjs.org/) front end, and highlights use of workflows to keep two databases (owned by different entities) in sync without distributed transactions.
+This demo shows simple database operations using [Prisma](https://www.prisma.io), integration with an [Angular](https://angularjs.org/) front end, and highlights use of workflows to keep two databases (owned by different entities) in sync without distributed transactions.

 The demo requires Node 20.x or later and uses Docker to simplify setup.